-Unnecessarily simplifying the analysis to please people who were unfamiliar with an appropriate method was not an option because the simpler model would have violated assumptions.
+Unnecessarily simplifying the analysis to please people who were unfamiliar with an appropriate method was not an option.
+The simpler model would have violated assumptions.

 So it was the researcher’s job to educate not only his coauthor, but the readers, in the form of explaining the analysis and its advantages, with citations, right in the paper.

-For example a confirmatory factor analysis can be run either in standard statistical software like SAS, SPSS, or Stata, or it can be run it in structural equation modeling software like Amos or MPlus.
-The analysis is essentially the same, but the two types of software will report different statistics.
+For example a simple confirmatory factor analysis can be run in standard statistical software like SAS, SPSS, or Stata using a factor analysis command.
+Or it can be run it in structural equation modeling software like Amos or MPlus or using an SEM command in standard software.

-If your committee members are familiar with structural equation modeling, they probably want to see the type of statistics that structural equation modeling software will report, including overall model fit statistics like RMSEA or model chi-squares.
+If your committee members are familiar with structural equation modeling, they probably want to see the type of statistics that structural equation modeling software will report.
+Running it this way has advantages.

 If the request is relatively minor, it usually is.
 If it’s a matter of rerunning every analysis you’ve done to indulge a committee member’s pickiness, it may be worth standing up for yourself and your analysis.

 When you’re dealing with anonymous reviewers, the situation can get sticky.
-You cannot ask them to clarify their concerns and you have limited ability to explain the reasons for choosing your analysis.
+After all, you cannot ask them to clarify their concerns.
+And you have limited opportunities to explain the reasons for choosing your analysis.